tokensoft/tokensoft_token/README.md

 Administrators will have the ability modify a whitelist beyond the default configuration to add or remove outbound whitelists.

-## Restrictions

-If a transfer is restricted, the code will follow the ERC1404 spec and revert the transaction.
-Any wallets interacting with an ERC1404 token contract should first query the contract to determine if the transfer is allowed, and if not, show the appropriate error to the user (including the reason code/text from the contract).

 ## Pausing

-The owner may pause/unpause the contract.
+The Pauser accounts may pause/unpause the contract.
 When the contract is paused all transfers will be blocked.
 When deployed the contract is initially unpaused.

 ## Minting
-Owner accounts can mint tokens to Owner, Admin, or any whitelisted account.
+Minter accounts can mint tokens to other accounts.
 Minting tokens increases the total supply of tokens and the balance of the account the tokens are minted to.

+## Burning
+Burner accounts can burn tokens from other accounts.
+Burning tokens decreases the total supply of tokens and the balance of the account the tokens are burned from.

 ## Revoking
-Admin accounts can revoke tokens from any account.
-Revoking tokens has no effect on the total supply, it increases the balance of the admin revoking the tokens and decreases the balance of the account the tokens are revoked from.
+Revoker accounts can revoke tokens from any account.
+Revoking tokens has no effect on the total supply, it increases the balance of the account revoking the tokens and decreases the balance of the account the tokens are revoked from.

-## Upgrading
+## Upgrading via Proxy

 The contract is upgradeable and allows for Owners to update the contract logic while maintaining contract state.
 Contracts can be upgraded to have more or less restrictive transfer logic or new transfer paradigms including escrow.
 Upgrading can be a **potentially destructive** operation if the new contract is incompatible with the existing contract due to broken upgrade methods or memory layout issues.